based-robotics/mjinx/docs/quick_start.rst

 1. `gain` -- weight of the function :math:`f` itself.
 It's common for all the components.
 2. `cost` -- weight of the residual in velocity space, used only by :class:`Local IK Solver <mjinx.solvers._local_ik.LocalIKSolver>`.

 Suppose, you want to solve a task of moving an end-effector in a desired position.
-In `mjinx`, you can do it by adding a :class:`FrameTask <mjinx.components.tasks._body_frame_task.FrameTask>` which is defined for the end-effector:
+In `mjinx`, you can do it by adding a :class:`FrameTask <mjinx.components.tasks._obj_frame_task.FrameTask>` which is defined for the end-effector:

 .. code-block:: python